nflverse/nfldata/DATASETS.md

 > games <- read_csv("https://raw.githubusercontent.com/leesharpe/nfldata/master/games.csv")
 ```

 Data begins with the 2006 NFL season.
+This CSV should be updated within minutes of a game completing.
+Does not include preseason.

 Columns:
 - `game_id`: The ID of the game as assigned by the NFL.
 Note that this value matches the `game_id` field in nflscrapR if you wish to join the data.